Who’s my competition?

 So that’s probably the best option if you want to get help from Lee.

-Whatever you do, pick something sooner rather than later.
+Whatever you do, find someone to help you improve your practice sooner rather than later.